Optimizing Thyroid Hormone Conversion

 Conversion can become compromised due to:

-- Gut dysbiosis—an Elimination Provocation experiment will largely address this, although I also highly suggest a fecal analysis to determine if any gut infections are present
+- Gut dysbiosis—an Elimination Provocation experiment will largely address this, although I highly suggest a fecal analysis (which we offer as part of our private coaching program) to determine if any gut infections are present

 - Mineral deficiencies, especially zinc, selenium, and iodine—my cookbook goes into detail about how these micronutrients benefit the thyroid (and immune system)

-- Inadequate beneficial gut bacteria—a whopping 20 percent of T4/T3 conversion occurs in the presence of friendly gut bacteria (I highly recommend probiotic supplementation, with the consideration that for those with allergy/histamine/mast cell issues, you want to be careful and specific about your probiotic strains, as some are histamine inducers.)
+- Inadequate beneficial gut bacteria—a whopping 20 percent of T4/T3 conversion occurs in the presence of friendly gut bacteria (I highly recommend probiotic supplementation, with the consideration that for those with allergy/histamine/mast cell issues, you want to be careful and specific about your probiotic strains, as some are histamine inducers, especially Lactobacillus bulgaricis, Lactobacillus casei, Lactobacillus delbrueckii, and S. thermophilus.
+I can’t claim that this is an exhaustive list.)

 - Impaired liver function—another whopping 20 percent of conversion takes place in the liver (A diet high in fiber, drinking warm lemon water (if tolerable—can incite a histamine response), and the herbs dandelion root and milk thistle can go a long way here.)